selfishprimate/curated-design-resources/README.md

 - [Coverr](https://www.coverr.co/): Beautiful free stock video footage.
 - [Mixkit](https://mixkit.co/): Free assets for your next video project.

+## Tutorials

+_The best tutorial platforms for UI/UX design!_

+- [Checklist Design](https://www.checklist.design/): A collection of the best design practices.
+- [Growth Design](https://growth.design/): Get product tips in a comic book format you’ll love to read.
+- [Webflow University](https://university.webflow.com/courses): Explore our curated sets of lessons.
+Create something amazing and learn web design with Webflow — from HTML and CSS basics to SEO and CMS essentials.

 ## Typography

 _Typography is like the backbone of your design pieces.
 Here you can find the best tools to benefit typography!_